ualberta-mueller-group/MCGS/README.md

 ## Extending MCGS
 The following sections are for programmers who wish to add functionality to MCGS.
 MCGS has a modular design, allowing users to implement new kinds of games, and have them be recognized as input.
 The following sections first describe internal data types of interest to this goal, and then describe the steps for adding a new game.
 The reader is assumed to be familiar with C++, the programming language MCGS is written in.

-The code is organized in a mostly "flat" way; source code files are mostly in the root directory, with `main.cpp` being in `./main` and unit tests being in `./test`.
+The code is organized in a mostly "flat" way; source code files are mostly in the `./src` directory, with `main.cpp` being in `./src/main` and unit tests being in `./test`.
+In following sections, files mentioned by name are assumed to be in the `./src` directory unless specified otherwise.

 ### MCGS data types
 #### game (game.h)